 Easy Answers to All Your Questions…

-The Emergency Broadband Benefit, or EBB, is a program established by the FCC to help families struggling with the financial fallout caused by the pandemic by connecting eligible households to jobs, healthcare services, and classrooms.
+The Emergency Broadband Benefit, or EBB, is a program established by the FCC.
+It helps families struggling with the financial fallout caused by the pandemic by connecting eligible households to jobs, healthcare services, and classrooms.
 (1)

 But What Does the EBB do?

-In the Consolidated Appropriations Act of 2021, Congress budgeted $3.2 billion to the FCC to help low-income families pay for broadband and other devices.
+Congress budgeted $3.2 billion to the FCC in the Consolidated Appropriations Act of 2021.
+In order to help low-income families pay for broadband and other devices.

-This program, which begins May 12 of this year, provides a monthly discount up to $50 so struggling households can afford broadband services.
-Those same households may also qualify for a one-time $100 discount on the purchase of a new laptop, desktop, or tablet from participating providers if they contribute more than $10 but less than $50 toward the purchase price.
+This program provides a monthly discount up to $50 so struggling households can afford broadband services.
+Those same households may also qualify for a one-time $100 discount on the purchase of a new laptop, desktop, or tablet.
+Available from participating providers if they contribute more than $10 but less than $50 toward the purchase price.
 (2)